206 West Tabernacle Street

 Civil Scheduling and Case Management Conferences

-Consistent with the practices outlined on the Court’s Civil Case Scheduling page, an Order to Propose Schedule and Prepare for Case Management Conference will issue in nearly every civil case in the Southern Region.
-The Order to Propose Schedule and Prepare for Case Management Conference contains specific recommendations for contents of a civil scheduling order, in addition to those in the Court’s standard form.
-Even though a scheduling order is entered, the Case Management Conference will still be held.
+A Case Management Conference will still be held even though a scheduling order is entered.
 At the Case Management Conference, the parties and counsel will engage in a meaningful, thorough discussion about the case.
 At this time when the case is new, much information may be unknown or uncertain, but exploration of those areas and known information is important.
-The parties must be prepared to address the questions listed in the Order to Propose Schedule and Prepare for Case Management Conference, in addition to those raised by the Attorney Planning Meeting Report.
+The parties must be prepared to address the questions listed in the Order to Propose Schedule and Prepare for Case Management Conference, in addition to any issues raised in the Attorney Planning Meeting Report.